postsharp/Metalama.Documentation/content/conceptual/validation/validating-declarations.md

 ## Choosing which revision of the code model is validated

-Since aspects can modify the code model, it can be useful to be aware of which revision of the code model is validated.
+Since aspects can modify the code model, it can be useful to know which revision of the code model is validated.

-* The <xref:Metalama.Framework.Validation.IValidatorReceiver`1.ValidateReferences*> method always validates the source code.
-References introduced by aspects cannot be validated.
+* The <xref:Metalama.Framework.Validation.IValidatorReceiver`1.ValidateReferences*> method always validates the _source_ code.
+References introduced by aspects are not analyzed.

 * By default, fabrics validate the _source_ code.
-By calling <xref:Metalama.Framework.Validation.IValidatorReceiver`1.AfterAllAspects>, fabrics can validate the code model after all aspects have been applied.
+By calling the <xref:Metalama.Framework.Validation.IValidatorReceiver`1.AfterAllAspects> methods, fabrics or aspects can validate the code model after all aspects have been applied.

-* By default, aspects validate the code as it is before they are executed (see <xref:aspect-composition>).
+* By default, aspects validate the code as it is before they are executed (see <xref:aspect-composition>), including any transformation performed by the aspects that were executed before.
 Call <xref:Metalama.Framework.Validation.IValidatorReceiver`1.AfterAllAspects> to validate the code after all aspects have been applied or <xref:Metalama.Framework.Validation.IValidatorReceiver`1.BeforeAnyAspect> to validate the source code.